Future Food Fund & SFDR

 - Article 9, also known as ‘products targeting sustainable investments’, covers products targeting bespoke sustainable investments and applies “… where a financial product has sustainable investment as its objective and an index has been designated as a reference benchmark.”

-- Who are we: we are a specialist food & agri fund investing in Seed and Serie-A in NW Europe.
-We are a diverse and experienced team backed by entrepreneurial F&A
+Who are we: we are a specialist food & agri fund investing in Seed and Serie-A in NW Europe.
+We are a diverse and experienced team backed by entrepreneurial F&A investors.

 Sustainability Risks are defined as environmental, social, or governance (ESG) events or conditions that, if they occur, could cause an actual or a potential material negative impact on the value of the investment.
-FFF assesses sustainability risks in the ‘ESG Analysis’, which is part of the due diligence of each investment and the outcome of which is integrated in the investment decision.
-This ESG analysis is part of a bigger decision making progress where we screen the entire proposition on whether they could positively impact the environment, based on our proprietary Theory of Change methodology.
+FFF II assesses sustainability risks in the ‘ESG Analysis’, which is part of the due diligence of each investment and the outcome of which is integrated in the investment decision.
+This ESG analysis is part of a bigger decision making progress where we screen the entire proposition on whether they could positively impact the environment, based on our proprietary Theory of Change methodology without taking excessive sustainability risks.

-FFF has two governing bodies that provide input and decision making in this process, the Investment Committee (IC) and the impact board (IB).
+FFF II has two governing bodies that provide input, advice and decision making in this process, the Investment Committee (IC) and the impact board (IB).
 The IC makes the decision to progress with a prospective investment into the due diligence phase and makes the final investment, follow-on investment, and divestment decision.
-The independent IB reviews and approves the setting of impact targets (pre-investment).
+The independent IB reviews and advices on the setting of impact targets (pre-investment).